arcus/arcus_skill_series_sql/sql_intermediate/sql_intermediate.md

 ### Structure

 --{{0}}--
 The `CASE` statement is used to produce conditional row-level output based on columns/rows provided as input.
-It's like an "if" statement in other languages, but with multiple possibilities, or "cases", that are considered.
+It's like an "if" statement in other languages, but with multiple possibilities, or "cases," that are considered.
 Let's take a look at a generic example, then we will practice with our dataset.

 The `CASE` statement has 4 main components (shown below).